1992 Algerian Super Cup

 The 1992 Algerian Super Cup is the 2nd edition of Algerian Super Cup, a football match contested by the winners of the Championnat National and 1991–92 Algerian Cup competitions.
+The first edition was in 1981, leaving a ten year gap.

-The match was scheduled to be played on 1 November 1992 at Stade 5 Juillet 1962 in Algiers between 1991–92 Championnat National winners MC Oran and 1991–92 Algerian Cup winners JS Kabylie.
+The match was played on 1 November 1992 at Stade 5 Juillet 1962 in Algiers.
+It was between Championnat National winners MC Oran and Algerian Cup winners JS Kabylie.